MisterBigThor/WHOPAYS/JAVA_DOCUMENTS/JAVA.md

 ## Table of contents

 In this course you will see and learn the following contents.
 In this readme file you can find all the documentation you will need.

 * PROP : Quick introduction about the subject
+* Review of UML and O.O. concepts.
+  * Use case description
+  * Object orientation concepts
-* Introduction to UML
+  * UML Diagrams
+  * Design Patterns
 * Introduction and basics for GIT
 * JAVA lang introduction
   * Basics that you will need to know
   * Introduction to three-layer architecture
   * Manage of files inside IntelliJ
   * Controller implementation and interaction between different layers
 * SWING

+## PROP

+Project subject, with 3 deliverables:

+1. First deliverable: All the application domain, with test and the basic algorithm.
+2. Second deliverable: Documentation of the whole project (UML diagrams).
+3. Last deliverable (Project presentation) : All the group will meet with the teacher and make a demo of the project.

+* The project is develop in groups of 3-4 students.
+* Is mandatory to use the gitlab repository (based on git control version).

+## UML and Object Orientation concepts

+### Use case diagrams

+### Orientation Object concepts

+### UML diagrams

+### Design patterns

-## JAVA LANGUAGE
+## JAVA Language

 Java is a object-oriented programming language, with the next main features: